jaqko/404TOAD/README.md

 ### **Activity 📊**

-Fairly active, contact me on Discord at @jacko#1597
+Fairly active.
+Do not contact me.

 ### **Disclaimer ⚠️**